dgnin/query-ui/README.md

 * `container` is the DOM Object inside which the GUI is built.
 * `parseFunc` (optional) could be a Function which input is the query object and which output is the desired parsed query.
 Optionally it could be a simple String with the value `query-string` which activates the default parser.
 That's also what happens if nothing is provided.
 * `id` (optional) for the generated GUI.
 Useful if you want to create CSS rules for a specific query-ui GUI.
+* `operators` (optional) is an Array with the string representations of the operators available.
+If provided, it overrides the default one.

 ## Types